A global analysis from 2020 to 2025, with estimates that cut through the hype.

 Etisalat is rapidly deploying 5G in the Gulf.
 Vodafone offers 5G in all its European networks.
 Orange has begun 5G in Europe.
 I believe that the government should demand the companies also bring 5G to Egypt, but I find no evidence that’s about to happen.

-Viettel has become an international giant, with 110 million subscribers across 11 countries:
+Viettel has become an international giant, with 110 million subscribers across 11 countries: It has developed its own 5G phones and has ambitious plans for 2021-2022.

 - East Timor